Fleetwood Lifeboat Station

 Fleetwood has had a lifeboat station for more than 150 years, since 1859.
 There have been six incarnations in various places over the years.

 The current purpose built premises opened in 2006.
 The modern building houses Fleetwood RNLI and HM Coastguard.
+Carry on reading to find out about the Coastguard.
 To the rear of the building is the lifeboat launch facility, straight into the Wyre channel.

 Inside there are various offices and a classroom, along with all the facilities for storing and maintaining the lifeboats.